Parameterized Approximability of Maximizing the Spread of Influence in Networks: Preliminaries Basic Observations

+An optimization problem is polynomial-time \textit{constant approximable} (resp. has a \textit{polynomial-time approximation scheme}) if, for some constant $c > 1$ (resp. every constant $\varepsilon > 0$), there exists a polynomial-time $c$-approximation (resp. $(1 + \varepsilon)$-approximation) for it.

+An optimization problem is \textit{$f(n)$-approximable in fpt-time w.r.t. parameter~$k$} if there exists an $f(n)$-approximation running in time $g(k)\cdot|I|^{O(1)}$, where $k$ is a given positive integer called parameter and $g$ is any computable function~\cite{marx06}.

+The notion of an $E$-reduction ({\it error-preserving} reduction) was introduced by Khanna \emph{et al.}~\cite{KMSV99}.
+A problem $Q$ is called {\it $E$-reducible} to a problem $Q'$, if there exist polynomial-time computable functions $f$, $g$ and a constant $\beta$ such that \begin{itemize} \item $f$ maps an instance $I$ of $Q$ to an instance $I'$ of $Q'$ such that $opt(I)$ and $opt(I')$ are related by a polynomial factor, i.e. there exists a polynomial $p(n)$ such that $opt(I')\leq p(|I|) opt(I)$, \item $g$ maps solutions $S'$ of $I'$ to solutions $S$ of $I$ such that $\eps(I,S)\leq \beta \eps(I',S')$. \end{itemize}

+An important property of an $E$-reduction is that it can be applied uniformly to all levels of approximability; that is, if $Q$ is $E$-reducible to $Q'$ and $Q'$ belongs to $\cal{C}$ then $Q$ belongs to $\cal{C}$ as well, where $\cal{C}$ is a class of optimization problems with any kind of approximation guarantee.

+It is worth noting that the investigated problems in this paper are in fact \textit{cardinality constrained problems}.
+Recall that a problem of this kind asks for finding a solution of $k$ elements that optimizes an objective function~\cite{cai08}.
+For such problems a natural choice for the parameter is the cardinality~$k$ of the solutions.

-\paragraph{Problems definition.} Let $G=(V,E)$ be an undirected graph and a threshold function~$\thr:V \to \N$.
+\paragraph{Problems definition} Let $G=(V,E)$ be an undirected graph and let~$\thr\colon V \to \N$ be a threshold function.
 In this paper, we consider majority thresholds \ie $\thr(v) = \lceil \frac{\deg(v)}{2} \rceil$ for each $v \in V$, unanimity thresholds \ie $\thr(v) = \deg(v)$ for each $v \in V$, and constant thresholds \ie $\thr(v) \leq c$ for each $v \in V$ and some constant $c > 1$.
-Initially, all vertices are not activate and we select a subset $S \subseteq V$ of $k$ vertices.
+Initially, no vertex is active and we select a subset $S \subseteq V$ of $k$ vertices.
 The propagation unfolds in discrete steps.
 At time step $0$, only the vertices in $S$ are activated.
 At time step $t+1$, a vertex $v$ is activated if and only if the number of its activated neighbors at time $t$ is at least $\thr(v)$.
 We apply the rule iteratively until no more activations are possible.
-Given that $S$ is the set of initially activated vertices, \textit{closed activated vertices}, denoted by $\sigma[S]$ is the set of all activated vertices at the end of the propagation process and \textit{closed activated vertices}, denoted by $\sigma(S)$, is the set $\sigma[S] \cup S$.
+Given that $S$ is the set of initially activated vertices $\sigma[S]$ is the set of all activated vertices at the end of the propagation process and $\sigma(S)$ is the set $\sigma[S] \setminus S$.
 The optimization problems we consider are then defined as follows.

 \problemopt{\maxopinfluence}{A graph $G=(V,E)$, a threshold function $\thr:V \to \N$, and an integer $k$.}{A subset $S \subseteq V$, $|S| \leq k$ such that $|\sigma(S)|$ is maximum.}